I’m an Assistant Professor at the Institute of Mathematical

 These two papers show, respectively, two new 2-dimensional families of triply periodic minimal surfaces of genus three, which can be seen as orthorhombic deformations of Schwarz’ D and H surfaces.
 These families are exceptional since they do not belong to Meeks’ 5-dimensional family, yet the 1-dimensional “intersections” with Meeks family exhibit singularities in the moduli space of triply periodic minimal surfaces of genus three.
 Picture on the left compares a new surface with the classical Schwarz tD surface.
 See Matthias blog post for a gentle introduction.

-1. Minimal Twin Surfaces arXiv PDF
+Twin Surfaces

 in Exp.
 Math.